browserengineering/book/book/accessibility.md

 because it happens to interpret accessibility slightly differently than another one!
-This might force a user to constantly switch browsers in the hope of finding one that works well on any particular site, and which one does may be unrepdictable.
+This might force a user to constantly switch browsers in the hope of finding one that works well on any particular site, and which one does may be unpredictable.
 Interoperability is also important for web site authors who would otherwise have to constantly test everything in every browser.